bmurdata/ISP-Building-Security/README.md

 *   Brandon Sloane
 *   Paola Garcia-Caberas

 Thak you also to the below TA's:
 *
 *

-the OpenGait team for their work, it helped me tremendously for my paper.
+The OpenGait team for their work, it helped me tremendously for my paper.
 One day, I hope to run it myself! https://github.com/ShiqiYu/OpenGait
 Open Gait Team (OGT)

-Chao Fan (樊超), 12131100@mail.sustech.edu.cn
+*  Chao Fan (樊超), 12131100@mail.sustech.edu.cn
-Chuanfu Shen (沈川福), 11950016@mail.sustech.edu.cn Junhao Liang (梁峻豪), 12132342@mail.sustech.edu.cn
+*  Chuanfu Shen (沈川福), 11950016@mail.sustech.edu.cn
+*  Junhao Liang (梁峻豪), 12132342@mail.sustech.edu.cn